 Despite it’s faults and my lack of skill, I did finish Far Cry.
 I felt more relief than excitement, but I can say I powered through it.
 But, I’d rather find a game I enjoy next time.

-Posted on August 7, 2017, in reviews, twitch, video games and tagged blind run, crytek, difficulty settings, far cry, far cry 1, far cry 2004, first person shooter, fps, Gamer, gaming, review, sandbox game, shoo, stealth, streamer, streaming, twitch, ubisoft, Video game.
+Posted on August 7, 2017, in let's play, reviews, twitch, video games and tagged blind run, crytek, difficulty settings, far cry, far cry 1, far cry 2004, first person shooter, fps, Gamer, gaming, let's play, review, sandbox game, shoo, stealth, streamer, streaming, twitch, ubisoft, Video game.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.